imvetri/articles/Space.design.md

 Guesses and builds source of it,

 this is a blind man's world.
 How to make the blind man see?
-Truth - if you keep training the magic ball with all our world's space disturbance, it will eventually be able to predict the source of light, and it starts the blast - bing bang :D 🥇
+Truth - if you keep training the magic ball with all our world's space disturbance, it will eventually be able to predict the source of light, and it starts the blast - bing bang :D 🥇 the magic ball is a blind man's in a computer.
+Along with sense of space, it can question munam, our answers will help it better train.